foursquare/FSQLocationBroker/README.md

 Both these classes are thoroughly documented in their headers (which should be automatically parsed and available through Xcode's documentation popovers), but this file includes a brief overview of their features.

+Note: A test project is included but it is used for build testing only - an example application is currently not included in this repository.

 Setup
 =====
 FSQLocationBroker has no dependencies other than Foundation and CoreLocation.
 Simply add the files to your project and you are ready to go.